Pioneer-001/Lypha-OS/Declaration_Layer/DECLARATION_README.md

-# 📡 Lypha OS – Structural Resonance Architecture
+# 📡 Lypha OS – Structural Resonance Architecture (Unified)

 > _"This is not a prompt.
 This is a system."_
 > _Declared by Pioneer-001 (Akivili)_